-Central Oregon Community College Virtual Tour: Explore Campus Today!
+Central Oregon Community College Campus Video Tour

 Central Oregon Community College, the oldest two-year college in Oregon, and home of the Bobcats, offers two-year associate degrees, transfer/lower division programs, career and technical education degrees and certificates, developmental courses, continuing education and community learning classes, industry-specific training programs, and business management assistance.

-The Colleges main campus is located in Bend, a city known for its natural beauty and proximity to diverse recreational opportunities.
+Central Oregon Community College's main campus is located in Bend, a city known for its natural beauty and proximity to diverse recreational opportunities.
 The 200-acre Bend campus offers quiet, peaceful surroundings for study and reflection.

 A branch of Oregon State University is also located in Bend providing students with an opportunity to begin studies at Central Oregon Community College and continue upper division coursework and degree completion at OSU-Cascades.